 The District will work collaboratively with the principal public transit and transportation programs to develop metrics for tracking Shared Services improvements and achieving KPI targets.
 Metrics will measure how well SSAs are meeting the established KPIs, and work plans will be co-created with each agency for tracking this progress.
-By building these metrics and work plans together, the District will foster greater clarity on how success is measured, enabling mutually agreeable improvements to be and partnership by working collaboratively with its partners to address issues that arise made.
-Additionally, each Shared Service will establish and communicate a work plan that with the Shared Services structure.
-The prioritizes the work to be completed for each District will seek learning opportunities to agency over an agreed upon time period. re-evaluate Shared Services for the better provision of transit and transportation across Initiative 5A.3 Analyze and adjust staffing San Mateo County and, as managing agency, and resource needs for Shared Services the Caltrain service area.
+By building these metrics and work plans together, the District will foster greater clarity on how success is measured, enabling mutually agreeable improvements to be made.
+Additionally, each Shared Service will establish and communicate a work plan that prioritizes the work to be completed for each agency over an agreed upon time period.

-based on work plans
+Initiative 5A.3 Analyze and adjust staffing and resource needs for Shared Services based on work plans

-A core purpose of the District's administrative escalation path to resolve Shared Services support to Caltrain, SamTrans, and the TA is issues efficiency optimization.
-Analyzing staffing and resource needs allows the District and Even with excellent interorganizational each agency to optimize operations by collaboration and communication, sharing ensuring efficient resource allocation.
-Getting services across agencies is bound to create this right has a direct impact on the quality of incongruent understandings.
-The key to work and life balance for District employees success in these inevitable instances is and the quality of work that can be delivered a clear process for resolving disputes or across the District by Shared Services challenges in a way that respects all parties departments.
-The District will do this by and their interests.
-In collaboration with reviewing co-created metrics and work plans Caltrain, SamTrans, and the TA, the District established by Initiative 5A.2 for gaps or areas will formulate a process and escalation path of overlap.
-Any proposed adjustments will to resolve Shared Service issues so that be phased, first addressing SSA activities, challenges can be addressed guickly and do followed by analysis and recommendations not balloon to impact services or broader for the entire organization.
-As conditions collaborative efforts. change over time, the continuous monitoring of performance metrics and work plans will Initiative 5B.2 Re-evaluate Shared Services enable adjustments to staffing and resource Agreement implementation and analyze allocations informed by quantified metrics potential long-term changes to Shared and work plan progress.
-Adjustments to Services internal billing processes for Shared Services may also be needed.
-After approximately five years of SSA
+A core purpose of the District's administrative support to Caltrain, SamTrans, and the TA is efficiency optimization.
+Analyzing staffing and resource needs allows the District and each agency to optimize operations by ensuring efficient resource allocation.
+Getting this right has a direct impact on the quality of work and life balance for District employees and the quality of work that can be delivered across the District by Shared Services departments.
+The District will do this by reviewing co-created metrics and work plans established by Initiative 5A.2 for gaps or areas of overlap.
+Any proposed adjustments will be phased, first addressing SSA activities, followed by analysis and recommendations for the entire organization.
+As conditions change over time, the continuous monitoring of performance metrics and work plans will enable adjustments to staffing and resource allocations informed by quantified metrics and work plan progress.
+Adjustments to internal billing processes for Shared Services may also be needed.